jamal-allicock/Password-Bank/README.md

 # Password-Bank
 This project is a command-line application that's intended to store and encrypt your social media passwords for future reference.
 The application itself will need a username, email, and password to be able to use the features.
+Therefore, multiple users may use this application to store their social media account information on a device.

 ## Built With
 - Python 3